 The museum is located at 825 Depot Avenue West, Niagara Falls.
 716-300-8477

 Seneca Niagara Casino – Stay, play, eat and be entertained.
 The casino offers over 600 rooms and suites, a collection of restaurants from fancy to quiet and cozy.
-A casino with all the action you crave from keno ,to slots, to all forms of table games.
-Entertainment in the Bears Den Showroom or Barrel of Laughs Comedy Club feature many national and international acts.
+The casino has keno slots and al forms of table games.
+Entertainment venues in Bears Den Showroom or Barrel of Laughs Comedy Club feature many national and international acts.

-Niagara Arts And Cultural Center (The NAAC) – A great spot to see local artist studios and art installations.
-Just a short drive from the falls.
+Niagara Arts And Cultural Center (The NAAC) – This is a great spot to see local artist studios and art installations.
+Explore public gallery space and visit the gift shop and restaurant.
 Learn more about The NAAC here.

-Art Alley NF – Art Alley is located in the heart of downtown at 425 Third Street in Niagara Falls, New York, This public art display features nearly 20 creative murals for your viewing free-of-charge.
-It’s a quick visit and a great spot for a selfie.
+Art Alley NF – Art Alley is located at 425 Third Street in Niagara Falls, New York.
+This public art display features nearly 20 creative murals for your viewing free-of-charge.
+Make a quick visit here and take a few selfies!